…or how to complete an NDIS provider self-assessment.

 Quality Systems aren’t just policies.
 They are called systems for a reason: because each part interacts with others.
 Your responses should show how one part of your System supports another.
 First, show what your organisation aims to do (policy) and then how it will achieve its aims (procedures and processes).

 For example, how do you make sure participants understand their rights?
 How are their rights protected?
 What can participants do if their rights are not respected?
 How do you improve the system to better protect rights?
-Your response should mention all supporting policies and processes from each stage of the quality cycle: information packs, feedback and complaints processes, forms, staff training programs, and so on — just keep it brief.
+Your response should mention all processes from each stage of the quality cycle: information packs, feedback and complaints processes, forms, staff training programs, and so on — just keep it brief.

 When you’ve identified the policies and processes, check that they are actually relevant.
 Do they relate to the NDIS?
 To the participants who will access your services?
 Do they say what the organisation aims to do and how it will achieve its aims?
 Are there processes that ensure the policy implementation is monitored, reviewed and improved?